racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/UsingPyLabs.md

 ##Network Functions
-So far we have focused on the PyLabs file system functions.
+So far we have focused on the Pylabs file system functions.
 In this paragraph we will show some network functionalities.

 ###Download Files
 Download a file from an URI or local file path.
 The supported protocols are `http`, `https`, `ftp`, and `file`.